DestinyVolt/D-D/Others/OnePlayer/Idea.md

 Languages: Common, Elvish, Draconic, Celestial, Telepathy (120ft)

 #### Attacks
-Extra Attack: You can make two attacks when you take the Attack action on your turn. \
+Extra Attack: You can make three attacks when you take the Attack action on your turn. \
 Soul Knives: +10 to hit, 1d8 + 1d6 + 6 psychic damage \
 Soul Knives (+4): +13 to hit, 1d8 + 1d6 + 10 psychic damage \
 Augmented Knives: +16 to hit, 1d8 + 1d6 + 13 psychic damage \